racheesingh/m-kit/README.md

 Mkit is a library that facilitates the use of measurement data and provides implementation of common old/new algorithms for Internet measurement data inference.
 It would implement the common denominator of tasks in terms of the tools the Internet measurement community uses in their everyday work.

+Note: As of now, I write code for M-kit as and when my research allows me to, so you might find bugs.
+Feel free to fix them or open an issue so I can take a look at it!

 As of now, we have APIs for the following:
 * RIPE Atlas meta-data (measurement and probes) processing ("Active IPV4 probes in UK?", "Active probes in AS174?")
 * Parsing RIPE traceroute data